Joel Stowe

 Joel Stowe (born May 10, 1955) is an American professional stock car racing driver.
 He competed in the NASCAR Winston Cup Series between 1980 and 1982, totaling four starts in the series.
 He is from Waxhaw, North Carolina.

 Racing career

 Stowe made his NASCAR Winston Cup Series debut in 1980.
-He competed in a race at Dover International Speedway and finished 40 laps down in 18th, in between champion Richard Petty and longtime car owner James Hylton.
+He competed in a race at Dover International Speedway and finished forty laps down in eighteenth, in between champion Richard Petty and longtime car owner James Hylton.
 After failing to qualify in the 1982 Daytona 500, Stowe participated in the consolation race and finished sixth, two laps down.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)

 Winston Cup Series

 ARCA Talladega SuperCar Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)